WPManageNinja/fluent-affiliate-docs/guide/settings-and-customization/group-settings.md

 # Group Settings

+FluentAffiliate lets you create affiliate groups with different commission rates.
+You can easily assign a group to any affiliate to apply the group's rate settings.
+This feature helps you manage different tiers of affiliates with varying co

 When creating a new affiliate or editing an existing one:
 1. Look for the **Affiliate Type** field in their profile
 2. Select the desired group from the dropdown
 3. The selected group's commission rate will automatically apply to that affiliate

-FluentAffiliate lets you create affiliate groups with different commission rates.
-You can easily assign a group to any affiliate to apply the group's rate settings.
-This feature helps you manage different tiers of affiliates with varying commission structures.
+mmission structures.

 ## Accessing Affiliate Group Settings